Cubic surfaces failing the integral Hasse principle

-The lower bound of Theorem~\ref{thm:N(B)} is obtained by counting surfaces of the family featured in \S\ref{sec:lower}.
-At the same time, the counter-examples to the integral Hasse principle appearing in \S\ref{sec: examples of IBMO} are interesting on their own right.
-Our approach in \S\ref{sec: examples of IBMO} builds on the work of Colliot-Th\'{e}l\`ene, Kanevsky and Sansuc \cite{CTKS87} and does not require any knowledge of explicit representatives of Brauer elements, unlike in \S\ref{sec:lower}.
+The lower bound of Theorem~\ref{thm:N(B)} is obtained by counting surfaces of the family featured in section \ref{sec:lower}.
+At the same time, the counter-examples to the integral Hasse principle appearing in section \ref{sec: examples of IBMO} are interesting in their own right.
+Our approach in section \ref{sec: examples of IBMO} builds on the work of Colliot-Th\'{e}l\`ene, Kanevsky and Sansuc \cite{CTKS87} and does not require any knowledge of explicit representatives of Brauer elements, unlike in section \ref{sec:lower}.
 This is particularly handy, as explicit representatives of Brauer elements are genuinely very hard to get a hold of.

 Finally, we note that the number of surfaces considered in Theorem~\ref{thm:N-a_0(B)}, whose transcendental Brauer group is non-trivial, is negligible compared to the upper bounds established there.
 This is shown in Proposition~\ref{prop:trans}.
 At the same time, all possible failures of the integral Hasse principle and integral strong approximation off $\infty$ counted in $N_{a_1, a_2, a_3}(B)$, $N_{a_1, a_2, a_3}^{'}(B)$ and in $N(B)$, $N^{'}(B)$ may come from transcendental Brauer elements.